sintech/MacImageMount/README.md

 # MacImageMount
 GUI tool for easy mounting of RAW hard drive, cdrom, floppy images under macOS.

-It is just an overlay for macOS `hdiutil` but a pretty handy one.
+It is just an wrapper for macOS cli `hdiutil` but a pretty handy one.
 Written in python using PySide6 GUI.

 ## Features